 In general, data created by the users is owned by the users even when stored in Tekla Software Solutions and Online Services.
 Any exceptions to this rule are described in service specific terms.

 Trimble Solutions does not share the personal information we collect about you to other parties unless necessary to provide you services or to improve them.
 If we need to transfer data outside EU, we follow appropriate data transfer mechanisms.
 We require from our partners the same strict privacy and security standards to which we hold ourselves.

 Ensuring that source code cannot be altered from outside Trimble is critical for the security of Tekla software.
 To guarantee this, various measures are in place.
 All code is stored using version control systems, either deployed within Trimble’s own network in the centralized repository, or in our partners’ own version control system.
 Access is strictly limited to development teams and named stakeholders.

 Code for Tekla Online Services is developed either locally at Trimble premises, or at the premises of our partners.
 Trimble’s own premises are secure and require access permissions from all staff members and visitors.
 Similar requirements are in place for partners to ensure that they follow equally strict guidelines.

 Development and testing is performed either locally on workstations, or within specially set up development environments.
-Remote development and testing environments are designed to protect the software and other data in similar manner as in production.
+Remote development and testing environments are designed to protect the software and other data in a similar manner as in production.

-We will continue to work on maintaining and improving the security of our services by taking advantage of new development in industry best practices.
+We will continue to work on maintaining and improving the security of our software and services by taking advantage of new development in industry best practices.
 Our efforts allow you to focus on your core business without letting security concerns stop you.